To search this site, type in the keywords that best describe what you are looking for in the field below

-Awarded in September 2016, this project will see Georgiou’s Building unit construct the new office and training facilities in Belmont WA.
+Awarded in September 2016, this project saw Georgiou’s Building unit construct the new office and training facilities in Belmont WA.

 Valued at approximately $4M, the building’s footprint is 2,400m2 split over two levels, comprising offices, training classroom and a warehouse for the future installation of specialist plant.

 The structure consists of a structural steel frame, precast panel wall and a suspended composite floor slab.
-The balance of the 4Ha site will be paved, landscaped and include an external alfresco area for staff and students.
+The balance of the 4Ha site is paved, landscaped and includes an external alfresco area for staff and students.